Osomudeya/Osomudeya/README.md

-# 🚀 DevOps Engineer — Building Infrastructure That Scales With Your Business, Not Against It
+# 🚀 DevOps Engineer, Building Infrastructure That Scales With Your Business, Not Against It

 ## 👋 What I Bring to the Table
 Proven ability to wear multiple hats while delivering consistent results.
 From Kubernetes orchestration to technical documentation, I help engineering teams move faster without sacrificing reliability.